ResonanceHolding/logger/readme.md

 Also module exports functional wrappers around logger methods, so you free to use it in functional way.

 You can specify log level by calling:
 Logger.init() or simply Init() and pass preferred level.

 Log level argument is case insensitive.
 Options are:

-- error - so only errors will be displyed
+- error - so only errors will be displayed
 - info - errors and info messages will be displayed
 - debug - all except log messages will be displayed
 - all